typst/packages/packages/preview/thesist/0.1.0/template/Chapters/0-Quick-guide.typ

 - If the subfigures or their captions aren't positioned in the way you want, try messing with the `align` parameter and `#v()` spacers above or below text.
 This was done in @subfigure-grid-example.

 - Subfigure grids, contrary to other figures, don't show up with the correct numbering by default (check this template's homepage for more details on why).
-As such, you will have to manually specify whether the figure is inside an appendix or not, with the `in_appendix` argument.
+As such, you will have to manually specify whether the figure is inside an appendix or not, with the `in-appendix` argument.

 == A note about equations